A guide to give you inspiration & ideas for planning your vacation in the midwest state of Minnesota.

 Vacation ideas: Where to go in Minnesota

 The Twin Cities have an abundance of vacation ideas for your time in Minnesota.
-From sampling some local beer at a Minnesota craft beer brewery, going on a brewery crawl using only public transportation, eating at one of the local burger restaurants to determine who truly has the best juicy lucy, taking in the best view of the Minneapolis skyline to biking around the lakes on Minneapolis/St. Paul’s extensive trails there’s sure to be something for everyone in this metropolitan area.
+From sampling some local beer at a Minnesota craft beer brewery, going on a brewery crawl using only public transportation, eating at one of the local burger restaurants to determine who truly has the best juicy lucy, taking in the best view of the Minneapolis skyline, enjoying some street art to biking around the lakes on Minneapolis/St. Paul’s extensive trails there’s sure to be something for everyone in this metropolitan area.

 The skyway system in downtown Minneapolis is the world’s largest continuous indoor pedestrian pathway.
 It stretches over eight miles and connects 73 blocks.
 You can sleep, eat, work and shop without ever needing to step foot outside.
 (Which is a great perk considering how cold MN winters can get!)